SASIDEVIvenaram/skillasses1/README.md

 ## TIMING DIAGRAM:
 ![](/RTL.png)
 ## RESULT:
-Thus,to design a 4 bit binary to BCD converter is implemented successfullly in Quartus using Verilog programming
+Thus,to design a 4 bit binary to BCD converter is implemented successfullly in Quartus using Verilog programming.